malaffoon/RDW_Schema/RunBook.md

 >Only data updates are supported, not structural table changes.

 **Note 2:**
 >The best practice is to use the Import API to ingest the data.
-In a rare case you need to update the data manually, follow the instructions below.
+In a rare case that requires a manual data update, follow the instructions below.

 **Note 3:**
 >Changes to the tables of the PACKAGE content type is not supported at this time.
 Making the change may cause the system to fail or malfunction.